Do Stores Have a Legal Duty to Remove Snow and Ice?

-No. In Illinois, stores and businesses generally do not have to remove snow and ice that naturally accumulates on their premises.
+No, in Illinois, stores and businesses generally do not have to remove snow and ice that naturally accumulates on their premises.

-However, there are certain situations where the business can be liable to you for slips due to snow or ice on its premises and it is very important to understand when that is the case.
+However, there are certain situations where the business can be held liable to you for slips due to snow or ice on its premises and it is very important to understand when that is the case.

-What Is The Law With Snow And Ice Removal For Illinois Businesses?
+What Is the Law With Snow and Ice Removal for Illinois Businesses?

 Illinois codified the responsibilities of businesses and rights of citizens regarding the removal of snow and ice on commercial premises in the Snow and Ice Removal Act (745 ILCS 75).
 This law states that it is the policy of Illinois for citizens to remove snow and ice from their properties.

 The General Assembly, therefore, determines that it is undesirable for any person to be found liable for damages due to his or her efforts in the removal of snow or ice from such sidewalks, except for acts which amount to clear wrongdoing, as described in Section 2 of this Act."
 745 ILCS 75/1

-A lot of people that have suffered from slip and fall accidents in Illinois want to know how they can tell when the commercial property owner will be responsible for their injuries involving snow.
+Many have suffered from slip and fall accidents in Illinois and want to know how they can tell when the commercial property owner will be responsible for their injuries involving snow.

 - The snow or ice you fell in had been piled up or moved to one side by the business.